zip184/python-adventure/README.md

 Mr. Lake is tired of my presentation
 This is an example of a file that I can edit and have updated to github anytime I finish a "draft"

-## Here's a subtitle

-Here's some paragraph text
-- Here's some bullet points
-- 1
-- 2
-- 3

-### Here's a sub-sub-title

-Numbered list
-1. one
-2. two
-3. three

 ## Project Information

 Collaborated on GitHub